phpmentoring/resources-tools/vcs/git-tutorial.md

 	$ cd /path/to/local/project/root

-Make sure you have the latest code from original project repo:
+Make sure you have the latest code from the original project repository:

 	$ git pull upstream master